lewis-weinberger/aoc/2020/README.md

 Note this creates the executables in your Factor installation.

 #### Zig
 Requires [Zig](https://ziglang.org/learn/getting-started).
 To compile the solutions, run `zig build` from within the `zig/` sub-directory.
-This will put create a `zig-cache/bin` directory containing the executables which can be run as described below (or alternatively, run `zig build n` execute the *n*th day's solution). **Note**: requires Zig [master](https://ziglang.org/download/) (the provided `build.zig` does not work prior to [1032a69](https://github.com/ziglang/zig/commit/1032a693211dd96abe349bfa76b43bb1f226cfda#diff-581e0ec2dae9e97448da6d140a75539dc6c79595dfc4c70df65b98c000f8e6f5)).
+This will create a `zig-cache/bin` directory containing the executables which can be run as described below (or alternatively, run `zig build n` execute the *n*th day's solution). **Note**: requires Zig [0.8.0-dev](https://ziglang.org/download/) (the provided `build.zig` does not work prior to [1032a69](https://github.com/ziglang/zig/commit/1032a693211dd96abe349bfa76b43bb1f226cfda#diff-581e0ec2dae9e97448da6d140a75539dc6c79595dfc4c70df65b98c000f8e6f5)).

 ## Usage